NVIDIA/NeMo/docs/source/asr/examples/kinyarwanda_asr.rst

 ########################################################################
-Example ASR Pipeline: Kinyarwanda ASR using Mozilla Common Voice Dataset
+Example: Kinyarwanda ASR using Mozilla Common Voice Dataset
 ########################################################################

-In this example pipeline, we describe essential steps of training an ASR model for a new language (Kinyarwanda).
+In this example, we describe essential steps of training an ASR model for a new language (Kinyarwanda).
 Namely,

 * Data preprocessing
 * Building tokenizers